kubante/sap-agent/README.md

 ### Real-time Updates

-The frontend polls the server every 5s for job status updates.
+The frontend polls the server every 5s for job status updates (can be configured via env file).

 ## 🔧 Adding New Services